nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 Next, create 4 EC2 instances in each region, but only install Aerospike on 7 of the nodes.
 This ensures an odd-sized cluster, which is crucial for this experiment.
 If you need guidance on this step, visit Day 2 - "Installing an Aerospike NoSQL DB as a Stretch Cluster."
 You'll find everything you need there.

-Once completed, you should have a strong consistency cluster with 2 racks, numbered 32 and 33.
+Once completed, you should have strong consistency enabled with 2 racks numbered 32 and 33.

-Now, add some test data.
-We covered this on Day 3, so feel free to reuse the same code, updating only the seed host addresses
+Now it's time to insert some test data.
+We covered this on Day 3, so feel free to reuse the same code, updating only the seed host addresses.
 ![odd-split-as-cluster-1.png](odd-split-as-cluster-1.png)

-Before adding data, verify the current state of the cluster.
-You'll notice that there is no data present at this stage.
+Before adding any data, verify the current state of the cluster.
+There should be no data present at this stage.
 ```text
 # 4:3 split over 2 racks '32' and '33'